Gearbox-protocol/core-v2/README.md

 Contains the base contracts Gearbox uses to evaluate assets and convert them to each other.

-1. `PriceOracle.sol` is a contract that serves both as a repository for price feeds, as well as the main interface through which other contracts query asset conversions.
+1. `PriceOracleV2.sol` is a contract that serves both as a repository for price feeds, as well as the main interface through which other contracts query asset conversions.
 2. `LPPriceFeed.sol` is an abstract contract that all LP price feeds (such as Curve LP price feeds) derive from.
 It implements logic for bounding the LP token / share prices, to prevent manipulation.
 3. `ZeroPriceFeed.sol` is a dummy price feed used for assets with no reliable USD feeds.
 This allows to support operations with these assets (such as receiving them as farming rewards and selling) without exposing the protocol to risk.
 4. `PriceFeedChecker.sol` is a helper contract implementing sanity checks on values returned from price feeds.